 It was a happy accident.
 I had no idea what I wanted to do after school – I got the mark I needed to get into a Bachelor of Commerce at Melbourne Uni (which in the late 80s was seen as a desirable course), so I did that.
 After finishing my degree, I was offered a summer job and went on to be offered a graduate position at PricewaterhouseCoopers (PwC).
 However, I was keen to travel the world, and luckily, they were prepared to defer the offer for a year, so I took the job.

-After travelling and completing three years at PwC, I took a role in investment banking at Macquarie Bank in the mid-90s because it seemed like the next step, and they were the company everyone wanted to work for.
+After travelling and completing a year in the grad position at PwC, I took a role in investment banking at Macquarie Bank in the mid-90s because it seemed like the next step, and they were the company everyone wanted to work for.
 However, I realised at age 29 that I wasn’t into finance or banking and was desperate to return to London (which I had loved as a backpacker), so I resigned and headed to London, telling everyone I was going to become an author!

-I didn’t write my novel but was lucky enough that it was the “DotCom” era, and I got a job doing marketing (which I knew nothing about) at a cool music DotCom, which started my digital media career.
+I didn’t write my novel but was lucky enough that it was the “DotCom” era, and I got a job doing marketing (which I knew nothing about) at a Cool Music Dot-com, which started my digital media career.
 I was lucky enough to survive the DotCom crash and get a job at Sony Music when digital music and iTunes started, so I specialised in that.
-Then I was lucky enough to get head-hunted by Universal Pictures and develop my skills in music to film and TV.
+Then I was lucky enough to get head-hunted by Universal and develop my skills in music to film and TV.
 The rise of streaming and companies like Netflix has meant that I have been able to build a career out of transitioning traditional media companies into the “digital age”.